War on I-4

+As the schools are now in separate conferences, they meet less often in sporting events than they did from 2013 to 2023.

+The most recent meeting was on September 4, 2025, in Men's Soccer, a game that both schools tied 1–1 in Tampa.

+There are currently no future games currently scheduled between the two schools in any NCAA-sanctioned sport.

 Names

 Starting when the schools first met on the gridiron in 2005, some writers dubbed the rivalry the "War on I-4".
 When the series resumed in 2013, administrators from both schools named it the "I-4 Corridor Clash".
 Both names refer to Interstate 4, an interstate highway that runs through both Orlando and Tampa.
 In 2016, when the schools announced the official competition, they formally adopted the "War on I-4" name.

 The name "War on I-4" had previously been used for an arena football rivalry between the Tampa Bay Storm and Orlando Predators from 1992 to 2016.
-The Storm and Predators were located in the same metropolitan areas as USF and UCF respectively and were two of the most successful franchises in the league, with the Storm winning five Arena Bowls and the Predators winning two.
+The Storm and Predators were located in the same metropolitan areas as South Florida and UCF respectively and were two of the most successful franchises in the league, with the Storm winning five Arena Bowls and the Predators winning two.
 The name became available when the Predators folded following the 2016 season.